bluegreen-labs/daymetr/README.md

 both single pixel data downloads and gridded (netCDF) data are provided.
 Please use the below citation when using the package.

+> We received news from Dr. Michele Thornton at the Oak Ridge National Laboratory (ORNL) that the DAYMET API they host will be decommissioned.
+This change will be effective within weeks (late March 2025) and affect first and foremost the spatial (gridded/tiled) data products, before most likely covering the whole THREDDS data server setup including point based data by the end of the year.
+We suggest that users of our {daymetr} R package migrate to the NASA EarthData Appeears based API as covered by our [{appeears} R package](https://bluegreen-labs.github.io/appeears/).

 ## How to cite this package

 > Hufkens K., Basler J. D., Milliman T. Melaas E., Richardson A.D.
 2018